putitsimply/christian-bible-explained/romans.md

 **3) What changes after that**\
 Paul explains that if someone trusts God, it should lead to a new kind of life.
 He describes a struggle many people feel, wanting to do good but often doing the wrong thing.
 He says God’s Spirit helps believers grow and change over time.

-He also says suffering still happens, but that believers have hope and God does not abandon them.
+He also says suffering still happens, but that believers have hope and that God does not abandon them.

 **4) How Jews and non-Jews fit together**\
 A big issue in the early church[^gl_church] was whether non-Jewish people needed to follow Jewish laws to belong.
 Paul argues that God’s plan includes both Jewish people and non-Jewish people, and he warns them not to look down on each other.
 He wants unity rather than arguments about who is “more right.”